 DAY 3 in Aruba

 Today we recommend to eat Breakfast at Antesala Café.
 Here you can mix your own smoothies (choice of fruit and milk – even vegan ones, flax seeds, chia seeds, agave juice, etc.).
 The food (and unfortunately also the breakfast) in Aruba is in general rather fatty with a lot of fried options.
-We recommend you order an omelet if you want a less heavy choice.
+We recommend to order an omelet if you want a less heavy choice 😉

 The water at Mangel Halto is incredibly clear.